-- 1. Use sterile cleaning agent [such as ChloraPrep (CHG) swab] to clean the skin around your child's line. \\Talk with your child's care team about what to use if your child has an allergy to CHG. - Hold the line in 1 hand using sterile gauze from the kit.
+- 1. Use sterile cleaning agent [such as ChloraPrep (CHG) swab] to clean the skin around your child's line.
+Talk with your child's care team about what to use if your child has an allergy to CHG. - Hold the line in one hand using sterile gauze from the kit.
 With the other hand, use the CHG swab.
 Scrub using friction, starting at the line insertion site and moving outward. - Using the same CHG swab, scrub the skin in a back and forth motion for 30 seconds over the entire dressing area.
-Use friction and a back and forth motion to make sure the CHG gets into many layers of skin. - If there is an anchoring device in the area of the dressing, remove using CHG swab. - If there is a second CHG swab, clean the line insertion site again.
-Then, clean the line itself with the same swab start at the line insertion site and move towards the injection cap.

-- 2. After cleaning, allow the area to dry all the way for at least 30 seconds.
+Use friction and a back and forth motion to make sure the CHG gets into many layers of skin. - If there is a second CHG swab, clean the line insertion site again.
+Then, clean the line itself with the same swab start at the line insertion site and move towards the injection cap. - 2.
+After cleaning, allow the area to dry completely for at least 30 seconds.
 Do not wipe, fan, blow or wave your hand over the site to help it dry.
-This just moves germs around in the air. - 3.
-If there is a skin protectant in your kit, blot this onto the skin where the dressing will touch the skin.
+This just moves germs around in the air.

+3. If there is a skin protectant in your kit, blot this onto the skin where the dressing will touch the skin.
 Allow to dry.

-Put on new dressing
+Put on a new dressing

-- 1. Place Biopatch at the line insertion site with the antimicrobial agent side down and slit facing the line insertion site. - Push Biopatch down around the line hub with your fingers.
+- 1. Place a Biopatch at the line insertion site with the antimicrobial agent side down and slit facing the line insertion site. - 2.
+Push the Biopatch down around the line hub with your fingers.
 Make sure the Biopatch surrounds the hub as much as possible. - 3.
-Place new clear, sterile dressing (such as Tegaderm, Opsite or Silicone based dressing) over the line insertion site.
+Place a new clear, sterile dressing (such as Tegaderm, Opsite or Bioclusive) over the line insertion site.
 Make sure the clamp is not under the dressing.
-You need to be able to use the clamp at all times. - If the dressing has a slit in it, lift the line up and overlap both sides of the dressing under the line to seal the area well. - Bottom Top - Place 1 to 2 skin closures (such as Steri-Strips) or pieces of tape over the slit.
+You need to be able to use the clamp at all times. - If the dressing has a slit in it, lift the line up and overlap both sides of the dressing under the line to seal the area well. - Place 1 to 2 skin closures (such as Steri-Strips) or pieces of tape over the slit.